From Markov to Laplace: How Mamba In-Context Learns Markov Chains: Problem setup

 \subsection{Input data: Random Markov chains}

-To investigate the ICL capabilities of Mamba, we let the input tokens to be stochastic and drawn from a random Markov chain of order $k$ \cite{edelman2024evolution}.
+To investigate the ICL capabilities of Mamba, we build upon the Markov-ICL framework of \cite{edelman2024evolution}.
+In particular, we let the input tokens to be stochastic and drawn from a random Markov chain of order $k$ .
 That is, the token sequence $x = (x_t)_{t=1}^T \in \calX^T$ on the state space (vocabulary) $\calX$ follows the transition dynamics:

 almost surely for all $t \in [T]$, and the \kth Markov kernels, $ \prob{x_{t+1} = \cdot \mid x_{t-k+1}^{t}=i_{t-k+1}^{t}}$, are sampled independently for each tuple $(i_{t-k+1},\cdots,i_t)$ from the Dirichlet prior $\dir{\beta}$, with $\beta >0$.
-When $\beta=1$, this corresponds to the uniform distribution on the $S$-dimensional simplex $\Delta_1^S$, where size $S=|\calX|$.
+When $\beta=1$, this corresponds to the uniform distribution on the $S$-dimensional simplex $\Delta_1^S$, where size $S=|\calX|$. \looseness=-1

 The transition matrix $P =(P_{i_1^k})_{i_1^k \in \calX^k}, P_{i_1^k} \in [0,1]^S$, encapsulates the set of all $S^k$ conditional probabilities of the chain, each row corresponding to one of them.
 While this transition matrix governs the generation of each token $x_t$ for $t >k$, the first $k$-tokens $x_1,\ldots,x_k$ are drawn \iid from $\unif{\calX}$.
 This constitutes the joint law of the random variables $(P,x)$, termed random Markov distribution henceforth.
 More succinctly,